Substra/substra/examples/cyclic_strategy/README.md

 It consists in training our algorithm on each dataset one after the other thanks to incremental learning.

-In this example, we will train our algorithm on two separated datasets hosted on two different substra nodes.
+In this example, we will train our algorithm on two separated datasets hosted on two different substra organizations.

 All the instructions are in [plot_cyclic_strategy.py](./scripts/plot_cyclic_strategy.py)